sabbyt/code-blog/README.md

 Assignment for Day 9 of Code Fellows 301:

+* New user stories derived from assignment prompt.

 * Template receiving through AJAX and working on all pages.

 * Stats updated to include average length of total words and average words by author.